KH40-khoast40/MES40/README.md

 **If you don't want part of your work be included in the shader, please inform me.**

 **If I forget to credit you, please inform me as well.**

+**If you want me to change your social account link, please inform me as well.**
 - Original base shader : [舞力介入P](https://www.nicovideo.jp/user/282266)
 - Animated texture support : ??? (from MME sample pack)
 - Normal map support : [LessThanEqual](https://twitter.com/lessthanequal?lang=en) (AlternativeFull)